awesomephant/blog/posts/continuous-typography.md

 There is no limit to the number of input parameters our functions can draw on.
 The reader's connection speed, whether they have dark mode enabled[^6], their reading distance, their preferred language, even the time of day at their location may all be useful parameters for multi-dimensional typographic systems.

-The output of one function can become the input parameter of another, too.
+The output of one function can also become the input parameter of another.
 This is exactly what happens when we set properties like `line-height` to a unitless value: it quietly pulls in the current font size as a parameter.

 ```css
 p {